DaedalicEntertainment/product-database/README.md

 ## Adding new data models

-1. Add model class with references (as nullable id with empty select item, if necessary) and validation.
+1. Add model class with references and validation.
-1. Scaffold pages.
+1. Scaffold new pages and changed model pages
+   1. Correct namespaces
+   1. Add empty select items for Create and Edit, if necessary
+   1. Set Index page title and h1
    1. Replace query parameters by path variables.
-1. Add search.
+1. Add search to model and view.
 1. Add index page link.
 1. Migrate database.
 1. Seed database (if applicable).